Service Committees of the Tri-County

 The Corrections Service Committee of Alcoholics Anonymous provides literature and facilitates A.A. meetings for individuals who are incarcerated and need help with a drinking problem in Raleigh and the surrounding areas.

-The Corrections Service Committee meets on 3rd Sunday of the month at 4 P.M.
-Contact us for the Zoom information.
+The Corrections Service Committee meets on 3rd Sunday of the month at 3 P.M.
+Contact us for more information.

-The Cooperation With the Professional Community/ Public Information (C.P.C.P.I) Committee provide information about AA to doctors, lawyers, medical professionals, police, schools, the court system, and the general public to ensure those who need help to stop drinking in Raleigh and beyond know where to find AA.
+The Cooperation With the Professional Community/ Public Information (C.P.C.P.I) Committee provides information about AA to doctors, lawyers, medical professionals, police, schools, the court system, and the general public to ensure those who need help stop drinking in Raleigh and beyond know where to find AA.